 WHAT ABOUT HERBS?
 DO YOU PRESCRIBE HERBS?

-I first studied & practiced Traditional Chinese Medicine in California.
+I studied & first practiced Traditional Chinese Medicine in California.
 To be licensed there, you must study both acupuncture and herbal medicine (which implies the herbal traditions used in China, Japan, Korea and Southeast Asia).
 Not all states require both.
 Many 'acupuncturists' are just that - acupuncturists only - and have never studied the complex theoretical foundations of Chinese herbal medicines, but in California a licensed acupuncturist is always also an Asian herbalist.
 We are and we love using herbs.
 We both take herbs regularly ourselves.

-There are regional differences in the herbal traditions and many schools of thought throughout Asia regarding herbal medicine.
-For example, Tibetan herbal formulas are routinely huge - easily 30 - 35 herbs - compared to Chinese formulas which are usually made up of only 2 - 10 herbs.
+There are regional differences in herbal traditions and many schools of thought throughout Asia regarding herbal medicine.
+For example, Tibetan herbal formulas are routinely huge, easily 30 - 35 herbs, as compared to Chinese formulas which are usually made up of only 2 - 10 herbs.
 A 15 ingredient formula is a big one in the Chinese herbal tradition.
-And, as mentioned above, India's ancient medicine relies heavily on what we think of as herbs and foods for healing though they also have many non-food materia medica as well like gems, stones, bark, roots (both root vegetables like yams or sweet potatoes that we eat and others that we wouldn't normally eat, insects (which are food in some places) and so on.
+And, as mentioned above, India's ancient medicine relies heavily on what we think of as spices and foods for healing though they also have many non-food materia medica as well like gems, stones, bark, roots (both root vegetables like yams or sweet potatoes that we eat and others that we wouldn't normally eat, insects (which are food in some places) and so on.

 On that note: if you are vegetarian or vegan, always tell your 'herbalist' because 'herbs' has become a catchall word describing the spectrum of 'materia medica' - natural medicinal substances - which may include animal parts and insects in addition to plants, stones and gems.